 There as so many positive aspects to this recipe.
 Besides the facts that it’s gluten-free, dairy-free and Paleo.
 It is packed with protein, it’s healthy and best of all, it’s mixed in the blender.
 Something that I find interesting about carrot cake is that some have raisins, pineapple and shredded coconut added to them.
 Others don’t, so it seems to me that you can pretty much make a carrot cake what you want it to be.

 Now, you won’t find any raisins, pineapple or shredded coconut in here.
-What you will find is a lot of pecans.
+What you will find is a lot of walnuts.
 The best part about this is that it is sandwiched and topped with coconut cream.
-You could use walnuts if you can’t afford or don’t like pecans.
+You could use pecans if you’d like.
 Either one would be delicious.
 I like the crunch the nuts add and the creaminess of the frosting.
 Two completely different textures.

 8. Carrot Cake with Coconut “Cream Cheese” Frosting – Paleo Running Momma